naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

+Naoshi Angry: Scruffy did it again.

+Eris: (sipping her cup of coffee while reading the newspaper) Peace disturbance?

+Naoshi Annoyed: What no-

+Eris: Arson?

+Naoshi Shocked; NO, JESUS CHRIST, HOW MANY-

+Eris: Attempted murder?

+Naoshi Shocked: NO, THEY ATE ALL THE FOOD IN THE FRIDGE, BUT WHAT THE FU-

+Eris: Ah.
+I see. (continues sipping)

+Naoshi Shocked:

+%

 Kranion Angry: (very grumpy, gets into his Skull Mobile vehicle, starts the engine and flies off)

 Kranion Angry: HEY!
 WHERE DID THAT MOUNTAIN COME FR-(crashes into the mountain instantly exploding)